 Socio-Political Philosophy: This section is neither Philosophy nor political science, and is also not in General Studies, although topics look alike.
 Here your content may be from sociology or political science but the way of presentation should be philosophical that is based on arguments.
 This is the applied and dynamic part of your syllabus.
 So along with recommended books it is better to keep yourself in touch with newspaper, magazines and article on certain topics.
-Prepare it in 15 days.
+Give 20 days to prepare this paper.

 Philosophy of Religion: In this section mostly students are confused and treat this section as simply religion.
 But in reality, Philosophy and Religion are antonyms because the former is based on logic while later is based on faith.
 So, Philosophy of Religion becomes a rational enquiry of religious theories.
 Here aspirants have to do the deep analysis of structure of argument and counter argument as well regarding the metaphysical problems like God, soul, liberation, epistemological problems like religious knowledge and language and applied problems like religion and morality, religion pluralism and absolute truth.
 Majority treats this as the easiest section, but according to me this is the most difficult section and you would find the trickiest brain teasers from this section.
 Consider it my very personal advice and don’t take this section lightly.